Welcome to Our Blog Hiking Ontario's Bruce Trail

-Decision to Hike the Bruce Trail
+Why we Hiked the Bruce Trail

-Sonya Richmond hiking Bruce Trail Ontario.
+Sonya Richmond hiking Ontario's Bruce Trail.

-As I sit here writing I am stunned at the places the simple decision to step out our front door in 2014 and onto the Bruce Trail have taken us in the years since!
+As I sit here writing I am stunned at the places the simple decision to step out our front door in 2014 and onto the Bruce Trail has taken us in the years since!

 We were also fortunate throughout the years given that my work, as a Graduate Research and Doctoral Scientist put me for months at a time in the outdoors conducting research throughout the province.
 This, in turn, often provided Sean the excuse to travel, continue camping, hike throughout Ontario and learn to photograph again.
 Throughout these years I don’t think we ever appreciated how lucky we were to have so much natural beauty outside our tent flaps and cabin door.